lurio84/WebMultimedia/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [Specify License Type] License.
 See the `LICENSE` file for more details.

 ## Contact

-For any inquiries, you can contact lucas.ronquillo@gmail.com.
+For any inquiries, you can contact [Your Email or Contact Information].